 Generating Sample Data

 generate_sample_data() method.
-If you remember from the digital audio primer, we need a method that will generate an array of samples between -1.0 and 1.0.
+If you’ve read the digital audio primer, you’ll know we need a method that will generate an array of samples between -1.0 and 1.0.
 Since NanoSynth uses a sample rate of 44,100Hz and generates 1 second of sound, the array should contain 44,100 values.

 Our method will be able to generate sine, square, sawtooth and triangle waves, as well as white noise.
 It will also allow passing in a frequency to determine the pitch of the generated tone, as well as the amplitude to determine the loudness.